nginxinc/nginx-amplify-doc/amplify-guide.md

   * Visualizing the performance of a group of NGINX servers — for example, front-end load balancers, or an NGINX edge caching layer
   * Analyzing a detailed breakdown of HTTP status codes per application

 When building a custom graph, metrics can be summed or averaged across several NGINX servers.
-It is also possible to create additional “metric dimensions”, for example, reporting the number of POST requests for a specific URI.
+By using metric filters it is also possible to create additional “metric dimensions” — for example, reporting the number of POST requests for a specific URI.

 To create a custom dashboard, click **CREATE DASHBOARD** on the **Dashboards** drop-down menu.
-Then click **Add Graph** in the upper right corner to start adding graphs to the dashboard.
+Then click **New Graph** in the upper right corner to start adding graphs to the dashboard.

 When adding or editing a graph, the following dialog appears: